teran/bootloader-web/README.md

 #### API versions lifecycle

-Normally it should work the following way: v1alpha1 - the first initial version shows what could we need from API.
+Normally it should work the following way:
+`v1alpha1` - the first initial version shows what could we need from API.
-It will become v1alpha2 as only it would have incompatible changes.
+It will become `v1alpha2` as only it would have incompatible changes, i.e. new fields/removed fields or changed data types.

 In addition the most recent version of Alpha API will be forked to v1beta1 on first alpha-release, and the most recent beta-version to stable on stable application release.